 Session tip – ask for a custom session sharing your ideas and interests

 Step One – ask lots of questions

 An experienced photographer will have prepared a welcome pack and session guide to answer each and every question (ask to see what’s in my welcome magazine).
 Knowing what to expect from start to finish will make you feel confident about your experience.
 Do you know how to book, what will happen on the day, how you view your order and when the photographs will be delivered?

 Session tip – ask for your session guide

 Step Two – tell your story

-Creating elegant, natural portraits in London requires close collaboration.
+Creating elegant, natural portraits in Ryde parks requires close collaboration.
 Not always easy with a household of busy teenagers and reluctant husbands.
 I’m a teacher, I get it.
-Planning ahead is a key part of my business and ensures sessions with a tranquil ambience and a classic look.
+Planning ahead is a key part of my business and ensures sessions with a tranquil ambiance and a classic look.
 To feel in control and ready to enjoy the session try to:

-- visit the location ahead of time so children can run, play and discover new hidey-holes
+- visit the location ahead of time so children can run, play and discover new hidey-hole

 - put a note in the calendar to avoid clashes with sports fixtures or play dates